secretstartups/handbook/people-group/360-feedback/index.html.md

 - **Sign Up Window** - The period of time during which team members can sign up to participate in the 360 Feedback process.
 Information on how to sign up for the cycle can be found in the Sign Up Process section below.
 - **Nomination Phase** - Team member nominates peers, manager, and any direct reports they have.
 Managers have the opportunity to adjust/review team member's feedback nominations during this window.
 - **Feedback Phase** - Team member, managers, and peers complete reviews for themselves and each other.
 Managers will have visibility into all self and peer reviews for their direct reports as they are completed.
-- **Review Phase** -  At the close of the 360 feedback session CultureAmp will open the feedback report for the coach (direct manager) to review and share with the team member.
+- **Review Phase** -  At the close of the 360 feedback session CultureAmp will open the feedback report to the team member and their coach (direct manager) for review.
 - **Discussion Phase** - Manager and team member schedule a 360 [feedback meeting](https://about.gitlab.com/handbook/people-group/360-feedback/#360-feedback-conversation).